Naked Lunch (film): Development

 The film is based on the works of William S. Burroughs and his biography.

 Filmmakers, including Stanley Kubrick and Antony Balch, using a script from Brion Gysin, attempted to adapt William S. Burroughs's Naked Lunch into a film, but were unsuccessful.
 In 1981, Cronenberg was interviewed by Omni during the release of Scanners in the United States and stated that he was interested in making a film based on Burroughs's novel.
-Producer Jeremy Thomas met Cronenberg at the 1984 Toronto Festival of Festivals and discussed making a film adaption of the novel.
+Producer Jeremy Thomas met Cronenberg at the 1984 Toronto Festival of Festivals and discussed making a film adaptation of the novel.
 Burroughs, Cronenberg, Thomas, James Grauerholz, and Hercules Bellville met in Tangiers in 1985.
 Grauerholz showed Cronenberg's films to Burroughs and Cronenberg stated that Burroughs felt he was the only one who could properly make the film.

-The screenplay for Naked Lunch is based not only on Burroughs's novel, but also on other fiction by him, and autobiographical accounts of his life.
+The screenplay for Naked Lunch is based not only on Burroughs's novel, but also on other fiction by him, with autobiographical accounts of his life.
 Cronenberg said it was necessary to "Throw the book away" as a direct adaptation would have been far too expensive and "would be banned in every country in the world."

 Burroughs was uninvolved with the writing of the film's script and granted his blessing to the first draft in December 1989.
 This version opened the film with a short story from Burroughs's Exterminator!.

 The shooting of Joan Lee is based on the 1951 death of Joan Vollmer, Burroughs's common-law wife.
 Burroughs shot and killed Vollmer in a drunken game of "William Tell" at a party in Mexico City.
 He would later flee to the United States.
 Burroughs was convicted in absentia of homicide and sentenced to two years, which were suspended.
 Burroughs stated in the introduction to his book Queer that Joan's death was the starting point of his literary career, saying: "I am forced to the appalling conclusion that I would have never become a writer but for Joan's death".

 The film was initially backed by Japanese investors, but they withdrew and Thomas replaced them with financing from Telefilm Canada and the Ontario Film Development Corporation.

 Peter Weller, who was working on RoboCop 2, asked Mark Irwin, who worked as the cinematographer on multiple Cronenberg films, what Cronenberg was working on.
 Irwin told Weller that he was adapting Naked Lunch.
-Weller was a fan of the novel since he first read it at age 18 and had read it ten times before learning of Cronenberg's adaption.
+Weller was a fan of the novel since he first read it at age 18 and had read it 10 times before learning of Cronenberg's adaptation.
 He stated that he pursued the lead role like "a Pac-Man".